lf-lang/embedded-lab/src/Line.md

 TODO(@the-systematic-chaos): Need to finalize solution code, the postlab questions will be based on the final solution.
 -->

-1. hat were your takeaways from the lab?
+1. What were your takeaways from the lab?
 What did you learn during the lab?
 Did any results in the lab surprise you?
+2. What method or logic did you use to tackle curves and sharp angles during the experiment?
+3. Justify or explain the logic behind choosing that particular method.